NHQ051201/cicd/README.md

 - make sure you have sudo permission

 ## 2. Installation
-- Change config files to your device IP address:
+- Change config files to your device IP address and correct information:
   - promtail-config.yml:
     ```
     clients: